vinayakmishra4/DS-ML-COURSE/SQL/Data-Cleaning/Outliers/Outliers.md

 - **Value** → Current observation
 - **Mean** → Average of all observations
-- **Standard Deviation** → Measures the spread of the data
+- **Standard Deviation** → Measures how spread out the data is

-A larger absolute Z-Score indicates that the observation is farther away from the average.
+The farther the value is from the mean, the larger its absolute Z-Score.

 ---